Sandblasting: Safety

 Cleaning operations using abrasive blasting can present risks for workers' health and safety, specifically in portable air blasting or blast room (booth) applications.
 There is a large amount of dust created through abrasive blasting from the substrate and abrasive.
 Although many abrasives used in blasting rooms are not hazardous in themselves, (steel shot and grit, cast iron, aluminum oxide, garnet, plastic abrasive and glass bead), other abrasives (silica sand, copper slag, nickel slag, and staurolite) have varying degrees of hazard (typically free silica or heavy metals).
 However, in all cases their use can present serious danger to operators, such as burns due to projections (with skin or eye lesions), falls due to walking on round shot scattered on the ground, exposure to hazardous dusts, heat exhaustion, creation of an explosive atmosphere, and exposure to excessive noise.
 Blasting rooms and portable blaster's equipment have been adapted to these dangers.
 Blasting lead-based paint can fill the air with lead particles which can be harmful to the nervous system.

 In the US the Occupational Safety and Health Administration (OSHA) mandates engineered solutions to potential hazards, however silica sand continues to be allowed even though most commonly used blast helmets are not sufficiently effective at protecting the blast operator if ambient levels of dust exceed allowable limits.
-Adequate levels of respiratory protection for blast operations in the United States is approved by the National Institute for Occupational Safety and Health (NIOSH).
+Adequate levels of respiratory protection for blast operations in the United States are approved by the National Institute for Occupational Safety and Health (NIOSH).

 Typical safety equipment for operators includes: